arunkandregula/3-react-flow-v1/README.md

-# Lets see how to make react work with flow.

-## Step1 - Branch.
-01-introducing-flow

-## Step1.
-Just install flow
+# Why flow is not working ?

-1. Installed flow as per [instructions](https://create-react-app.dev/docs/adding-flow/)
+Installed flow as per [instructions](https://create-react-app.dev/docs/adding-flow/)

 - Run yarn add flow-bin (or yarn add flow-bin).
 - Add "flow": "flow" to the scripts section of your package.json.